Fortigate/AutoAFK2/README.md

 * LDPlayer: Settings - Other Settings - ADB Debugging - Open Local connection, the port should be `5555` by default

-* MumuPlayer: tbc not used this one
+* MumuPlayer: Seems ADB is enabled by default on port 7555

 * Connected device: Enable ADB on the device and connect to your computer using a USB cable, if your phone doesn't display a diferent port try the default `5555`